linkml/linkml/tests/test_scripts/output/genmarkdown/issue2/mixin.md

 # Slot: mixin

-this slot or class can only be used as a mixin -- equivalent to abstract
+this slot or class can only be used as a mixin.

 URI: [linkml:mixin](https://w3id.org/linkml/mixin)